Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 bootloop = zygote restarts several times, if you plug on your computer you can see it connects and disconnects until the battery is empty

-with no interactions = no connect / disconnect sound, meaning it was already stuck in starting zygote i guess
+with no interactions = no connect / disconnect sound, meaning it was already stuck in starting zygote i guess, will reboot to recovery after several failed attempts

 boot stuck = depends on the condition, you can use ADB to restore it if you "always allow" it previously

 ## FAQ

+### how to reboot to recovery without waiting the battery to empty?

+- Connect your phone to your computer (any cable as long as it connects)

+- Hold volume down + Power button until the screen is off

+- QUICKLY move your finger and press the volume down + volume up button until you see the Download mode

+- Press volume up to continue

+- Hold volume down FIRST + Power button until the screen is off

+- QUICKLY release your finger, not releasing it quickly will result in restarting rather than powering off

+- If you see the charging screen, congrats you just need to unplug it from your computer

+- Enter recovery mode as usual (hold volume up first + power button)

 ### recommend me something?